 Finally, it might take some getting used to for the baby that is sandwiched between the two of you.
 Try both babies in both positions to see who is most comfortable where.
-While this hold may seem a bit more complicated than the Double-Football Hold, many moms find it more comfortable for themselves.
+This hold may seem a bit more complicated than the Double-Football Hold, but many moms find it more comfortable for themselves.

 While most of the information you are given will tell you that the above positions are the only ones, if you consult other twin moms, you will find there are additional options.
 Some moms have tried a Double-Laid-Back Position.
 This is another position that seems to need a lot of adjustments and getting used to before you will find what will work for you.

-While some moms reported being able to keep both babies on their tummy, some moms said it worked better to let both babies slide off to mom’s side, under mom’s arms.
-Imagine taking your Football Hold, leaning back and adjusting the babies up from there.
+Some moms reported being able to keep both babies on their tummy.
+Other moms said it worked better to let both babies slide off to mom’s side, under mom’s arms.
+Imagine taking your Football Hold, leaning back, and adjusting the babies up from there.
 While a bit difficult to pull off, this might be the way you want to go if you have two babies with severe reflux.

 Finally, if you are able to Football Hold one baby, you can cradle the other, upright feed the other, or laid-back feed the other.
 Combining different holds gives you a lot of options to figure out what is most comfortable for you and what is most successful for each of your babies.
 Personally, my son had a lot of issues with reflux, I found the Laid-Back Position most successful for reducing his reflux symptoms.
 With the help of two pillows, I was able to successfully Football Hold my daughter on the other side.

 Download the Twiniversity Podcast for FREE – Click here to listen now!